rgb-protocol/RGB-Documentation/rgb-state-and-operations/state-transitions.md

 State transitions, just covered in the previous sections, allow the transfer of ownership of certain state properties from one party to another.
 However, state transitions are only one of the [Contract Operations](../annexes/glossary.md#contract-operation) allowed in RGB.
 The other one, which allows to generate new state at the issuance of a contract, is called **Genesis**.

-The following figure shows all three contract operations along with their position in a DAG related to an RGB contract, linked to their respective anchors in the Bitcoin Blockchain.
+The following figure shows the three components of contract operations along with their position in the RGB contract DAG, linked to their respective anchors in the Bitcoin Blockchain.
 State Transitions are represented by the red blocks.
 ```mermaid
 block-beta
   columns 7